expresspigeon/blog/src/content/kb/autoresponders/webform-subscription.md

 ### Create Autoresponder with Webform subscription trigger

-Before you start, please make sure you have at least one webform subscription created. !!!!TODO -> ADD LINK TO THIS ARTICLE HERE!!!!!
+Before you start, please make sure you have at least one [webform subscription](webforms/regular-web-forms.md) created.
 Go to Autoresponders page and click 'Create new autoresponder' button.
 Please note that if you don't have any autoresponders, you will need to enter Autoresponder name and trigger before you can proceed:

 ![](images/autoresponders/responder_3.png)